A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 > Should we add to EntranceRef if the Entrance have a Entrance Sensor or
 > not?

 ### 4.3.2.
-Two sensors for one Entrance
+Multiple sensors for one Entrance

-In some cases there may be two independent sensors for one PASSENGER ENTRANCE.
-E.g. there may be both a door sensor *and* a video based system monitoring system, both reporting entry/exit data on the same physical entrance.
-In these cases the two systems needs to report entrance data using *different* entrance Ids, and then an Entrance-Entrance Mapping is used to define that these sensors are covering the same PASSENGER ENTRANCE.
+In some cases there may be multiple independent sensors for one PASSENGER ENTRANCE.
+E.g. there may be both a door sensor *and* a video based monitoring system, both reporting entry/exit data on the same physical entrance.
+In these cases the systems needs to report entrance data using *different* entrance Ids, and then an Entrance-Entrance Mapping is used to define that these sensors are covering the same PASSENGER ENTRANCE.

 ## 4.4.
 No Spaces defined